kalendar/assessments/srl/strategies/help_seeking/medium.md

 Asking for help when you get stuck or do not understand something is an important survival skill in college.
 The reality is that some classes and topics in college can be very difficult.
 Further, when taking online classes, there may not always be a teacher monitoring your progress and checking in with you about your work.
 A key to success is seeking out and getting assistance to help you learn.

-Based on the SRL survey, it appears that you **sometimes** reach out for help when needed.
+Based on the SRL survey, it appears that you **sometimes** reach out for help when needed (see your responses below).
 You may ask your teacher questions about the details of upcoming assignments or about a topic that confuses you.
 Doing these things is so important because it can improve your learning, help you to complete assignments correctly, and make you feel more confident about school.

 Read the scenario below to more clearly see why getting the help you need in college is an important thing to do.